maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 For this instance, the percentage of positive tweets dramatically decreases to 13%, while the percentage of negative tweets increases to almost 50%.
 These prominent changes may be because of the violence that occurred.
 Two major groups decided to leave the farmers' protest because of the violence and religious flag.
 Likely, many people (including previous supporters of the movement) criticized the violence and the group of protesters who abandoned the original peaceful protest plan.
 Another factor contributing to the lack of positive support is the internet shutdown that caused farmers to lose contact with their supporters.

+However, some of the negative tweets were likely also directed towards the government and their treatment of the farmers, as well as their crackdown on the internet/social media.

 ---

 For the last function, I found the following: